First Observation of $D^{0(+)}\to \bar K\omega e^+\nu_e$ and Determination of the Branching Fraction of $\bar K_1(1270)\to \bar K \omega$

 The uncertainties associated with various kinematic cuts are studied with the control samples of $D^{0}\to K_{S}^{0}\pi^{-}e^{+}\nu_{e}$ and $D^{+}\to K_{S}^{0}\pi^{0}e^{+}\nu_{e}$.
 The cut efficiency differences between data and MC simulation are found to be $(-2.6\pm1.5)\%$ for $D^0$ and $(-1.3\pm1.3)\%$ for $D^+$.
 After correcting the BF of $D^0\to K^-\omega e^+\nu_e$ by $-2.6$\% and $D^+\to K_S^0\omega e^+\nu_e$ by $-1.3$\%, the uncertainties from variable requirements are assigned as 1.5\% and 1.3\% for the $D^0$ and $D^+$ channels, respectively.

 The uncertainties of the 2D fits are estimated by changing the signal and background shapes.
 Two issues of uncertainty from the signal shape are investigated.
 First, two independent fits are performed with the original signal shape convolved with a Gaussian function for the $U_{\rm miss}$ or $M_{\pi^+\pi^-\pi^0}$ distribution.
 The change in the signal yields are negligible.
 Second, alternative fits are performed with the RooKeysPDF smooth parameters of the signal shapes increased by 50\% from the default values of 1.0.
 The changes in signal yields, 0.2\% and 0.4\%, are assigned as the systematic uncertainties for the $D^0$ and $D^+$ channels, respectively.
 The uncertainty from final state radiation~(FSR) of $e^+$ is estimated by an alternative fit with the signal altered by FSR recovery, meaning that neutral showers within 5$^\circ$ of the initial positron direction are merged with the four-momentum of the positron measured by the MDC.
-The changes of signal yields, 0.2\% and 2.0\% for the $D^0$ and $D^+$ channels, are assigned as the systematic uncertainties.
+The changes of signal yields, 0.2\% and 2.0\% for the $D^0$ and $D^+$ channels, are assigned as the uncertainties.
 The uncertainties associated with the non-peaking background shape are estimated by varying the relative fractions of the major background processes by the uncertainties of their BFs.
-The maximum changes of signal yields, 0.2\% and 0.4\% for the $D^0$ and $D^+$ channels, are assigned as the systematic uncertainties.
+The maximum changes of signal yields, 0.2\% and 0.4\% for the $D^0$ and $D^+$ channels, are assigned as the uncertainties.
 The uncertainty associated with the peaking background shape for the $D^0$ channel is estimated by varying the correction factor of the number of $D^0\to K^-\pi^+\pi^-\pi^+\pi^0$ events by $\pm 1\sigma$.
-For the $D^+$ channel, the uncertainty is estimated by modifying the number of $D^+\to K_S^0\pi^+\pi^-\pi^+\pi^0$ events from MC simulation with a correction factor acquired using the same method as in the $D^0$ channel.
-The maximum changes of signal yields, 0.9\% and 1.2\% for the $D^0$ and $D^+$ channels, are assigned as the related systematic uncertainties.
+For the $D^+$ channel, the uncertainty is estimated by modifying the number of $D^+\to K_S^0\pi^+\pi^-\pi^+\pi^0$ events from MC simulation with a correction factor, $0.72\pm 0.23$, acquired using the same method as in the $D^0$ channel.
+The maximum changes of signal yields, 0.9\% and 1.2\% for the $D^0$ and $D^+$ channels, are assigned as the related uncertainties.
 The uncertainties due to contribution from the non-resonant $D^{0(+)}\to K^{-(0)}_{(S)}\pi^+\pi^-\pi^0 e^+\nu_e$ decays are investigated by adding a non-resonant decay component based on MC simulation in the fit with the related yield floating.
-The change of signal yield is negligible.
+The fitted yields are consistent with zero, and the changes in signal yields are negligible.
 The listed uncertainties are then combined in quadrature.